 CHICAGO — An Illinois federal judge on June 21 denied insurers’ motion to reconsider an earlier ruling that a professional services exclusion does not apply to bar coverage for an underlying lawsuit alleging that a consulting company insured conspired with a competitor’s former employee to use the competitor’s copyrighted material and other confidential information (Caveo, LLC v.
 Citizens Insurance Company of America, Inc., et al., No. 15-6200, N.D.
 Ill., 2017 U.S. Dist.
 LEXIS 95432).

-NEWARK, N.J. — A federal judge in New Jersey on April 17 substantially denied a motion to dismiss filed by defendants in a copyright infringement and misappropriation of trade secrets lawsuit, ruling that a company has properly pleaded its claims against a majority of the defendants in the action (Jorgensen & Co. v.
-Gary Sutherland, et al., No. 15-7373, D. N.J., 2017 U.S. Dist.
-LEXIS 59108).
+CHICAGO — A federal magistrate judge in Illinois on June 20 denied a motion to compel filed by defendants in a misappropriation of trade secrets lawsuit, ruling that the plaintiff has agreed to provide certain information to the defendants as soon as it is located (PolyOne Corp. v.
+Yun Martin Lu, et al., No. 14-10369, N.D.
+Ill., 2017 U.S. Dist.
+LEXIS 94508).

 PHILADELPHIA — Remand of a misappropriation of trade secrets lawsuit is warranted because a federal district court failed to consider three of the four necessary factors in determining whether a preliminary injunction is proper, a Third Circuit U.S. Court of Appeals panel ruled June 1 in reversing the lower court’s ruling and remanding for reconsideration of the preliminary injunction factors (Fres-co Systems USA Inc. v.
 Kevin A. Hawkins, et al., No. 16-3591, 3rd Cir.; 2017 U.S. App.
 LEXIS 9679).